popecruzdt/dt-k8s-otel-o11y-metrics/README.md

 > ...\
 > validatingwebhookconfiguration.admissionregistration.k8s.io/cert-manager-webhook created

+Wait 30-60 seconds for cert-manager to finish initializing before continuing.

 #### Deploy `opentelemetry-operator`

 The OpenTelemetry Operator will deploy and manage the custom resource `OpenTelemetryCollector` deployed on the cluster.